luizsants/Django_React_Full-Stack_APP/README.md

             }
         }

-// The source here is configured is to deploy that's why need to change the setting above
+// The source code configured here is for deployment that's why need to change the setting above
 // Now just run these codes

 5º - python manage.py makemigrations